-Robbianne Mackin is the Director of Development and Communications at HEART (Humane Education Advocates Reaching Teachers).
-Prior to joining HEART, Ms. Mackin was an independent consultant lending expertise to organizations and individuals in program evaluation, strategic planning, and fundraising.
+Robbianne Mackin is the Director of Philanthropy for the Audubon Society.
+Prior to joining Audubon, she was the the Director of Development and Communications at HEART (Humane Education Advocates Reaching Teachers).
+Before that, Robbianne was an independent consultant lending expertise to organizations and individuals in program evaluation, strategic planning, and fundraising.
 She has worked at the highest levels of fundraising in education, and in the environmental arena at The Nature Conservancy and Wildlife Conservation Society where she directed the Global Conservation Fundraising program.
 She has presented at the American Evaluation Association’s national conferences, and holds a B.A. from Rollins College in Environmental Studies and English, and a Master’s Degree in Forest Resources from The Pennsylvania State University.
 She resides in Quogue and New York City.

 Harris A. Barer is a lawyer and real estate investor with offices in New York City.
 He is Chairman of the Board of Directors of the National Alopecia Areata Foundation (NAAF) an international organization aimed at finding a cure or acceptable treatment for alopecia areata and a member of the Board of Directors and Secretary of Homes for the Homeless (HFH), a national non-profit organization focused on providing solutions for homeless families.
 He is a graduate of Colgate University (magna cum laude) and Yale Law School.
 He is married to Helen, who is a novelist, and they reside in Water Mill and New York City.